Changing Higher Ed Podcast with Host Dr. Drumm Mc Naughton and Guest Dr. Cynthia Jackson-Hammond – Prepare for Changes in Higher Ed Accreditation

 Are you staying informed of the changes in higher ed accreditation and what those changes could mean to your institution and/or your strategic planning?
 Higher education institutions are increasingly being called to improve the quality of education they provide and to be more innovative.
-Institutional accreditation serves as a quality control to ensure that institutions are remaining true to their mission and providing academic benefit to students.
+Institutional accreditation serves as quality control to ensure that institutions are remaining true to their mission and providing academic benefits to students.

 The organization that oversees the accrediting effort is the Council for Higher Education Accreditation (CHEA).
 This Council, which started in 1996, was founded by college presidents, who felt it was the role of the Academy to monitor, regulate, and identify academic quality, institutional improvement, and advancement of student success.

 Prior to CHEA, the organization was called the Council on Post-Secondary Accreditation (COPA).
 This previous council served as the umbrella organization for accreditation to meet many needs associated with this area.
 This organization dissolved in 1993.
 The presidents decided to create CHEA to continue the accreditation process.

 CHEA’s work is focused on ensuring that colleges and universities can demonstrate quality for the public, students, and families, who want to know the value of higher education.
 This is done through accreditation, self-study, and peer review.

 Overseeing Accrediting Organizations

 CHEA monitors the national, regional, and programmatic accrediting organizations.
 To be recognized by CHEA, each accrediting organization must go through a rigorous process that shows how it meets the CHEA standards.
 That process can last 1 year to 18 months.

 The Council holds accrediting organizations accountable for meeting all CHEA standards of academic quality, accountability, and transparency.
 Additionally, these organizations need to show fitness as an accrediting organization that promotes academic quality, as well as provides evidence to the public that the recognized accrediting organizations are credible sources of judgment.